Policy Number: AS-2007-2014

 4. Principles

-- The processes of design, implementation and administration of assessment of student learning at Mohawk College will ensure that assessment practices within programs and courses facilitate the achievement of specified learning outcomes.
+- The processes of design, implementation and administration of assessment of student learning at Mohawk College will ensure that assessment practices within programs and courses facilitate the achievement of specified program learning outcomes.

 - Mohawk College's assessment practice will: